 This Osakan specialty also ranks high on the list!

 A batter of flour, eggs, grated yam, dashi and shredded cabbage is pancake-cooked to browned perfection; a thick sweet sauce is then brushed on top.
-Dump a heaping of bonito flakes, slather in mayonnaise and viola – one of the best foods in Japan.
+Dump a heaping of bonito flakes, slather in mayonnaise and voila! – one of the best foods in Japan.

 Grilled eel over rice is an easy street find; traditional hitsumabushi is a mouth-watering experience.
 There’s an art to eating hitsumabushi correctly too.